markwilliams970/Rally-TestFolder-DeepMove/README.md

 Specify the User-Defined variables below.
 Script will move an entire Test Folder hierarchy, including child Folders, Test Cases, and their Test Steps and Attachments and Tags, to a Test Folder hierarchy that the script will create in the target project.
+The Target Project must reside in the same Rally Workspace